norcams/foreman-setup/README.md

 grep -r tags .roles/foreman/tasks/* | awk '{ print $3 }'
 ```

-## Run with sudo
+## Run other tasks with sudo

-If you need to run the ansible playbook with sudo you will have to use the full path
+If you need to run a ansible playbook with sudo you will have to use the full path
 since sudo does not use the python virtual env.
 You can also create an alias and run
 `ansible-playbook` without implicit sudo: